I Got a Sonos Arc and Then Didn’t Leave My Home for Weeks. Here’s What Happened.

 For my first TV show with Arc, I chose The Mandalorian, streaming on Disney+.
 Sound is integral to the Star Wars universe, so I decided that this would be a good place to start.
 I wasn’t disappointed.

-To hear the roar of the Razor Crest’s engines and the coos of The Child with the same spaciousness and clarity that I’d heard with “Rhiannon,” was electrifying.
+To hear the roar of the Razor Crest’s engines and the coos of The Child with the same spaciousness and clarity that I’d heard with “Rhiannon” was electrifying.
 Even without rear surround speakers, the immediate feeling of listening to Arc is one of total immersion.
-And that’s because, as Chris Davies, Senior Director, Audio Engineering, explains, “Arc creates an ultra wide soundstage by using highly optimized beam-forming rays.
+And that’s because, as Chris Davies, Senior Director, Audio Engineering, explains, “Arc creates an ultra wide soundstage by using highly optimised beam-forming rays.
 These rays bounce sound off the wall in your room to create a truly immersive sound experience.”
 In other words, Arc doesn’t just send sound towards you.
 It uses sophisticated technology (and the information you provide about the size and acoustics of your room with Trueplay) to bounce sound off the walls in order to truly envelope you in the show’s soundscape.
 The magic, of course, being that the sound reaches your ears at the exact same time, completely in sync.

 Later, when I turned down the lights, something subtle but amazing happened.
 The status light on Arc dimmed automatically.
 Arc has an ambient light sensor that adjusts the status light based on how bright the room is—another small example of how Arc is made to seamlessly blend into your home.